 Personal details

 Date:

 Name of person reporting incident:

 Name of pupil(s) being bullied:

 Gender:

 Year group/class:

 Class Teacher:

 D etails of the most recent incident

 What happened?

 Where did the incident take place?

 When did the incident occur?

-Who has been suspected of bullying J?
+Who has been suspected of bullying j?

+Pid amount also and the incident?

 Did anyone else see the incident?

 Details of previous incidents

-Details of previous incluents

 What happened?

-When did the incidents take also also 2

 Where did the incidents take place?

 When did the incidents occur?

 Who has been suspected of bullying?

+Pid amount of the incidents

 Did anyone else see the incident?

 According to the victim, how often does the bullying take place?

 According to the victim, how long has the bullying been going on?